Year 5/6 Mixed Age English Planning

 Instructions and Explanations: Adventures

 Explore some of the speeches in Talking History; examine the structure and learn about rhetorical terms.
-Use Martin Luther King's speech I have a dream to learn how modal verbs, parentheses and active and passive voice are useful in persuasive writing.
+Learn how modal verbs, parentheses and active and passive voice are useful in persuasive writing.
 Research, write and deliver a speech on an issue important to the children.